GraveSEC-github/Security-Awareness/README.md

 # Security-Awareness

+"SECURITY AWARENESS IS SECURITY INTELLIGENCE." ~ Randomly thought of qoute

 ## Objective

 Hi!
 Things are just getting interesting, sseriously.
-"SECURITY AWARENESS IS SECURITY INTELLIGENCE."
-My goal is to breifly elaborate the importance of having a professional understanding of security risks, vulnerabilities, polici
+My goal is to breifly elaborate the importance of having a professional understanding of security risks, vulnerabilities, policies, politics and soo much more.

 ### Skills Learned